calyxir/calyx/docs/frontends/mrxl.md

     prodvec := map 16 (a <- avec, b <- bvec) { a * b }
     dot := reduce 4 (a, b <- prodvec) 0 { a + b }

-The numbers that come right after `map` and `reduce` are parallelism factors that guide the generation of hardware.
+The numbers that come right after `map` and `reduce` (16 and 4 respectively) are "parallelism factors" that guide the generation of hardware.

 Install